World-leading environmental protection and coastal experiences for all

 The Great Ocean Road Coast is a Committee of Management formed by the Victorian Government in 2004.
 The Committee is made up of 10 of committee members appointed under the Crown Land (Reserves) Act 1978 for a term of three years.
 Committee members are selected through a public, skills-based Expression of Interest process and appointed by the Minister for Environment and Climate Change.

-The Great Ocean Road Coast Committee is a State Government Agency responsible for protecting, enhancing, and developing coastal Crown land from Point Impossible to Cumberland River.
+The Great Ocean Road Coast Committee is a State Government body responsible for protecting, enhancing, and developing coastal Crown land from Point Impossible to Cumberland River.
 All funds raised through our commercial endeavours are reinvested back into the coast.

 Our role includes: